amperity/amperity-docs/amperity_reference/source/assistant.rst

              :alt: Amperity Learning Lab
              :align: left
              :class: no-scaled-link
-        - The AI Assistant is a generative AI-based feature that can help you build better SQL queries against the data in your Amperity tenant.
+        - The **AmpAI Assistant** is a generative AI-based feature that can help you build better SQL queries against the data in your Amperity tenant.

           Open **Learning Lab** to learn more about how the |ext_learning_lab_ai_assistant| can help you build better queries.
 Registration is required.